Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.3/README_design_0.3.md

     of searching for certain software, and providing more human-readable labels to the blocks in the output of ``module avail``.

+  * We also added the detect_LUMI_partition function to SitePackage.lua to take the code to detect on which LUMI partition we are running out of the module files so that we can change it more easily to something more robust.

   * Also experimented with a modulerc.lua file for the partitions to show version aliases with more meaningful but longer names.

   * Added an admin.list file to demo how a user could be warned of deprecated modules.

   * Moved from LUMI-C etc. to C, G, D or L for the LUMI_PARTITION environment variable.

+  * We ensure that ``module reload`` works correctly in both variants, with this special
+    property:
+      * In the stack-partition version, the reload will cause a switch to the partition module for the node on which the module reload is executed.
+      * In the partition-stack variant with partition/auto loaded, a ``module reload`` will reload with the software stacks activated for the partition on which the ``module reload`` was executed.

 Changes compared to design 0.1: